 Rose Infusion oil

-It has also a positive effect on the skin, which reduces redness, balances the skin pH and is also recommended for the treatment of psoriasis, eczema and acne.
+It has also a positive effect on the skin, which reduces redness, balances the skin pH.
+Rose water is also used for the treatment of psoriasis, eczema, and acne.

 When you mix the rose water with your favorite essential oil and put it in the spray bottle you can use it as your own perfume.

 If you prefer to use rose water for its antibacterial and anti-inflammatory effects on the care of your skin, so do not hesitate and apply as a compress on your face.
 It will pleasantly cool you and nourish your skin.
 Do not be afraid to add vitamin E or aloe vera for even better effect.

 The rose water can also be used as a makeup remover.
 It is a 100% splitter that will definitely not disappoint, remove every bit of your make up without a single waste.
 Simply mix rose water with jojoba oil and get the resulting solution.
 Alternatively, make a facial toner that balance ph of your skin and make your skin look fabulous.